How Brisk Walking Could Help Beat Type 2 Diabetes

 The study does have flaws, like the risk of bias and the fact that quick walkers have more initial health advantages.
 Still, there are biological mechanisms explaining why maintaining a decent pace while walking assists in combating diabetes.

 Increasing total time spent walking remains crucial for diabetes prevention.
-But mixing in some brisk sessions may maximize the benefits further, the researchers emphasise.
+But mixing in some brisk sessions may maximise the benefits further, the researchers emphasise.
 Most people should manage quicker walking speeds for short periods of time at least.

 Diabetes charities welcome the focus on walking speed.
 Encouraging fairly brisk paces alongside rising total walking volumes could make a real difference for public health and slash type 2 diabetes incidence rates.
 Getting people walking briskly every day without expensive interventions could pay dividends long-term.